edwardtheharris/hacker-rank/README.md

 ## [Practical Machine Learning Tutorial with Python](https://pythonprogramming.net/machine-learning-tutorial-python-introduction/)

 Will be following the above-linked tutorial for the purpose of applying machine learning to my financial data.
+This will be done via a series of iPython Notebooks.

 ### [Regression](https://pythonprogramming.net/regression-introduction-machine-learning-tutorial/)